Nilrudra1999/Understanding-DSA/notes/More_recursions.md

 ### Step 02

-Declaring variables which is a step even more important in recursive analysis.<br>
+Declaring variables, which is even more important in recursive analysis.<br>
 Since the variables will become the backbone of the base expression used to find the recursive pattern.<br>

 ### Step 03

-If there is an If statements or any conditional statements, they always run one times.<br>
+If there is an If statements or any conditional statements, they always run ones, per recursive call.<br>
-Within a loop that if statement may run ones every time the loop runs so (1 * n) or something like that.<br>
+Within a loop that if statement may run ones every time the loop runs so (1 * n).<br>

 ### Step 04

-When you get to the recursion statement count how many operators there are, in or not in loop.<br>
+When you get to the recursion statement count how many operators there are.<br>
-Then using the T(n) expression figure out how the function call is being made;
+Then using the an expression figure out how the function call is being made:<br>
 - is the call T(n-1) or T(n-2)
-- how many times is call made 1 time or 2 times
+- how many times is the call made?
 - if the call is made with (n-1) 2 times then the expression should be T(n-1) + T(n-1)
-- then add that to the constant of the number of operators (lets say 3) and you have
-- 3 + T(n-1) + T(n-1)

 ### Step 05